Kayla Williams (gymnast): Senior career

 At the 2009 World Championships, Williams qualified first on vault.
 On the night of the vault event final, she competed a handspring laidout Rudi and a Yurchenko double full for a combined score of 15.087 and won the gold medal.
 She is the first American gymnast to win the World vault title.

 Collegiate career

-She retired from elite gymnastics in July 2010, but competes in Level 10 and in the NCAA.
+She retired from elite gymnastics in July 2010, but continued to compete in Level 10 and in the NCAA.
 In May 2010, she committed to compete for the University of Alabama gymnastics team.

 As a freshman in 2012, Williams helped lead Alabama to their second consecutive National Championship.
 As a senior in 2015, she won bronze on the vault at the NCAA Championships.